 Firstly, set clear financial goals and timelines for your short-term investments.
 Whether you’re aiming for a specific profit target or saving for a short-term goal like a vacation or a down payment, having a clear objective helps guide your investment decisions.

 Next, diversify your short-term investment portfolio.
-Spread your investments across different asset classes, such as stocks, bonds, commodities, and cash equivalents, to reduce risk and capture opportunities in various market conditions.
+Spread your investments across asset classes, such as stocks, bonds, commodities, and cash equivalents, to reduce risk and capture opportunities in various market conditions.

 Consider the risk-return tradeoff.
 While short-term investments can offer higher returns, they often come with increased risk.
 Evaluate your risk tolerance and choose investments that align with your comfort level and financial goals.